Nottingham Castle: Medieval history

 Shortly before his 18th birthday, King Edward III, with the help of a few trusted companions led by Sir William Montagu, staged a coup d'état at Nottingham Castle (19 October 1330) against his mother Isabella of France, and her lover, Roger Mortimer, 1st Earl of March.
 Both Isabella and Mortimer were acting as Regents during Edward's minority following their murder of his father Edward II at Berkeley Castle.
 William Montagu and his companions were accompanied by William Eland, castellan and overseer of Mortimer's castle, who knew the location of a secret tunnel which would take them higher up in the castle to a normally locked door.
 In the dark of night on 19 October 1330, Montagu and his companions entered the tunnel, climbed up to the door, which had now been unlocked either by Edward III or a trusted servant, and overpowered Mortimer, killing Mortimer's personal guards.
 Mortimer was bound and gagged, led out of the tunnel and arrested, along with Queen Mother Isabella.
-Mortimer was sent to the Tower of London, and hanged a month later.
+Mortimer was sent to the Tower of London and hanged a month later.
 Isabella of France was forced into retirement at Castle Rising Castle.
-With this dramatic event the personal reign of Edward began.
+With this dramatic event, the personal reign of Edward began.
 These events seem to be echoed in an interpolation made to a metrical chronicle in around 1331, which describes the caves beneath the castle as having been carved out by Lancelot in his attempts to hide Guinevere from King Arthur following their adulterous affair.
 This seems to be the earliest reference to Lancelot and Guinevere's adultery that exists.

 Royal residence

 Edward III used the castle as a residence and held parliaments.
-In 1346 King David II of Scotland was held prisoner.
-In 1365 Edward III improved the castle with a new tower on the west side of the Middle Bailey and a new prison under the High Tower.
+In 1346, King David II of Scotland was held prisoner.
+In 1365, Edward III improved the castle with a new tower on the west side of the Middle Bailey and a new prison under the High Tower.
 In 1376 Peter de la Mare, speaker of the House of Commons, was confined in Nottingham Castle for having "taken unwarrantable liberties with the name of Alice Perrers, mistress of the king".

 In 1387 the state council was held in the castle.
-Richard II held the Lord Mayor of London, aldermen and sheriffs in the castle in 1392, and held another state council for the purpose of humbling Londoners.
+Richard II held the Lord Mayor of London, aldermen, and sheriffs in the castle in 1392, and held another state council for the purpose of humbling Londoners.
 The last visit recorded by Richard II was in 1397 when another council was held here.

-From 1403 until 1437 it was the main residence of Henry IV's queen, Joan.
-After the residence of Joan maintenance was reduced.
+From 1403 until 1437, it was the main residence of Henry IV's queen, Joan of Navarre.
+After the residence of Joan, maintenance was reduced.
 Only upon the Wars of the Roses did Nottingham Castle begin to be used again as a military stronghold.
-Edward IV proclaimed himself king in Nottingham, and in 1476 he ordered the construction of a new tower and Royal Apartments.
+Edward IV proclaimed himself king in Nottingham, and in 1476, he ordered the construction of a new tower and Royal Apartments.
 This was described by John Leland in 1540 as: